ryan-mcclue/musings/ble-embedded.md

 (have some electrical tape for this)
 Also, buy wires merged together and only pull apart the end points With multimeter, verify that no short circuit by checking continuity amongst wires

+Critical section means non concurrent access to this code.
+Acheived with a mutex obtain and lock pair?
 ```

 IMPORTANT: for a preemptive multitasking kernel like linux, a call to pthread_yeild() (allow other threads to run on CPU)